1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Ideas:

 Food may feel scary.
-But small changes can make eating easier.
+But little modifications can facilitate eating.

 Try:

-Talking to a therapist can help you manage fear, sadness, and stress.
+Being able to talk with a therapist can assist you to combat fear, sadness, and stress.

 5. Join a Support Group